 IN-CLASS EXAMS.
-FEBRUARY 17, MARCH 28, & APRIL 28.
+SEPTEMBER 27, NOVEMBER 1, DECEMBER 3.

-Each student will complete three (3) in-class exams, each of which is noted in the course schedule below in yellow highlighting.
+Each student will complete three (3) in-class exams, all of which are noted in the course schedule below in yellow highlighting.
 These exams will include a range of identifications, short essay questions, primary source quotations, and visual records based on material derived from the lectures given in class by the instructor.
-In grading these exams, I will be looking for evidence that you have incorporated insights and interpretations presented during our lectures-not whatever you may find about the "the Great Southern Migration" or "oracle bones" on Wikipedia or other internet sites.
+In grading these exams, I will be looking for evidence that you have incorporated insights and interpretations presented during our class sessions-not whatever you may find about the "the Great Southern Migration" or "oracle bones" on Wikipedia or other internet sites.
 Even if such answers are not, strictly speaking, factually incorrect, they do not demonstrate your understanding of the instructor's value-added analysis of the material under examination and will thus receive a much lower grade.
-Needless to say, in order to do well on these exams, you must attend every class, pay close attention to the lectures, and take notes-there is simply no substitute for the in-class experience.
+Needless to say, in order to do well on these exams, you must attend every class, complete all the readings, watch all the videos, pay close attention to the lectures, and take notes-there is simply no substitute for the in-class experience.
 For each exam, I will provide a study guide on the day of the previous class session.
 This study guide will include 2-3 times as much material as will actually appear on the exam-but you can rest assured that nothing will appear on the exam that was not also on the study guide.
 So students who use the study guide to prepare diligently will not encounter any surprises on the actual exams.

 MUSEUM SCAVENGER HUNT REPORT.
-DUE FEBRUARY 10.
+DUE SEPTEMBER 20.

-All students are expected to visit the Smithsonian Natioal Museum of Asian Art (formerly the Freer and Sackler Galleries) at some point during the first four weeks of the course and familiarize themselves with their exhibits on East Asian art.
-Admission to the galleries is free.
+All students are expected to visit the Smithsonian National Museum of Asian Art (formerly known as the Freer and Sackler Galleries) at some point during the first four weeks of the course and familiarize themselves with their exhibits on East Asian art.
+Admission to the museum is free.
 In order to enhance your experience of the museum exhibits and ensure that you are fully exposed to the breadth and diversity of the artifacts on display, each student will be required to complete a "Museum Scavenger Hunt Report" (available on Canvas) designed by your instructor.
 In planning your trip, you should expect to spend a minimum of 1-2 hours at the museum in order to complete the scavenger hunt.
 Once there, you will likely want to spend many more hours perusing the exhibits.